Nailsworth C of E Primary School

-Pupils have two PE lessons each week; the type of lesson depends on the time of year, for example rugby in winter, athletics in summer.
-Children should have their full (named) PE kit in school at all times.
+PE will be on Thursday afternoons and children should have their full (named) PE kit in school at all times.
 If your child takes part in an after school sports club, remember that they should bring their PE kit back the following day.

 During the Autumn term, children will be swimming on Wednesday mornings.
 Please ensure the children bring in their swimming kit.

 As always, if you have any queries about the curriculum or your child’s progress and development, please do come in and discuss it with their class teacher.
 The best time for a quick word or to arrange a chat is at the end of school day when teachers let the children out.
 If you feel your concerns are not resolved effectively, please feel free to come and chat with Mr. Southcott or Ms. Geller.